 Getting a hair transplant can do wonders for your self-esteem.
 Not only do you get the full head of hair that you have been dreaming of, but it is a great confidence booster.
 You will feel more confident and it will show.

 If you haven’t had your hair transplant surgery yet, it’s a good idea to schedule a trip to the salon before you go under the knife.
-If you dye your hair in the run up to your hair transplant, you should have a good window before it needs topping up.
+If you dye your hair in the run-up to your hair transplant, you should have a good window before it needs topping up.

 You need to wait for your hair grafts to heal and settle in before you use any harsh chemical treatments such as dyes or bleaches on your hair.
 Colouring your hair too soon can seriously damage your hair transplant results.
-Take a look at the hair transplant recovery timeline for more information.

-Experts recommend that you wait a minimum of 4 weeks after your hair transplant before you colour your hair.
+Experts recommend that you wait a minimum of 4 weeks after your hair transplant procedure before you colour your hair.
 You need to allow time for your scalp to completely heal.
 The healing process can vary from person to person, so it is always better to err on the side of caution.
 If you can wait 6 weeks before dyeing your hair, that’s even better.

 This includes semi-permanent and wash-in-wash-out hair dyes.
 All hair dyes pose a risk of infection and/or disturbing your newly grafted hairs, so don’t be tempted by short-term fixes either.